-The industry sector is India's largest energy consumer, and the PAT (Perform, Achieve and Trade) Scheme of BEE is a regulatory market-based mechanism to reduce the specific energy consumption2 in energy-intensive countries.
+The industry sector is India's largest energy consumer, and the PAT (Perform, Achieve and Trade) Scheme of BEE is a regulatory market-based mechanism to reduce the specific energy consumption in energy-intensive industries.
 PAT sets an individual (firm-wise) target of reducing Specific Energy Consumption (SEC), i.e. energy use per unit of production for DCs (Designated Consumers) in energy-intensive sectors.
-Designated consumers are listed in Table 2.
+The number of designated consumers in each industry under PAT scheme and their annual energy consumption are listed in Table 2.
 The energy saved is traded as energy saving certificates (ESCerts) that are traded at the Power Exchanges.
 One ESCert equals saving 1 MtOE (Metric tonne of oil equivalent) of energy consumed.
 As per the recent amendment in the Energy Conservation Act empowering BEE to set up the carbon market in India, these ESCerts will be transformed into a carbon-dominated certificate to promote an energy efficiency-based carbon market in India.

-2 Specific Energy Consumption: A specific energy consumption (or specific consumption in short) is the quotient describing the total energy consumption per unit of output or service in the physical unit (e.g. GJ or toe per ton of steel, kWh per m2, litres of fuel per km).
+&lt;sup>2 Specific Energy Consumption: A specific energy consumption (or specific consumption in short) is the quotient describing the total energy consumption per unit of output or service in the physical unit (e.g. GJ or toe per ton of steel, kWh per m2, litres of fuel per km).